Căile Ferate Române Line 100

-Line 900 is one of CFR's main lines in Romania having a total length of about 533 km.
+Line 100 (numbered 900 until 2021) is one of CFR's main lines in Romania, having a total length of about 533 km.
 The main line, connecting Bucharest with the western city of Timișoara, passes through the important cities of Craiova, Drobeta-Turnu Severin and Lugoj.

 There are five pairs of direct trains that run daily on the Bucharest North–Timișoara route; four of those trains belong to the state railway operator CFR Călători and one to the private operator Astra Trans Carpatic.
-The journey takes between 9 hours and 49 minutes and 10 hours and 9 minutes.
+The journey takes approximately 10 hours.